made-ml-in-prod-2021/gimmedanger/ml_prod_ready_example/README.md

     ├── ml_project         <- Source code for use in this project.
     │   ├── __init__.py    <- Makes src a Python module
     │   │
+    │   ├── train_pipeline.py  <- Full pipelines for training (with test/val split or grid search cv)
+    │   │
     │   ├── data               <- download or generate data
     │   │
     │   ├── emtities           <- parameters dataclasses
     │   │
     │   ├── features           <- turn raw data into features for modeling │   │
     │   ├── grid_search        <- grid search train for to find best model
     │   │
     │   └── models             <- train models and then use trained models to make │
     ├── test_all.sh        <- Script for testing
     └── tests              <- Tests for all modules